Smooth asymptotics for collapsing Calabi-Yau metrics: H older norms and interpolation inequalities

 In \eqref{doublyanal}, we can replace the Euclidean metric used in the definition of the norms by $\check{g}_t$ because these two metrics are uniformly equivalent.
-Less trivially, we may also replace $\partial$ by $\check{\D}_t$ and the Euclidean parallel transport $P$ implicit in the definition of the $C^{0,\alpha}$ seminorm by the stretched $\P$-transport $\check{\P}_t$.
-Once we know this, the proposition follows by dropping the sum over $b$ from the left-hand side.
+Less trivially, we may also replace $\partial$ by $\check{\D}_t$ and the Euclidean parallel transport $P$ implicit in the definition of the $C^{\alpha}$ seminorm by the stretched $\P$-transport $\check{\P}_t$.
+And also, in the definition \eqref{e:holderdef} of our H\"older seminorms we only consider horizontal or minimal vertical $\P$-geodesics, while the in the Euclidean H\"older seminorms we connect points using the Euclidean segment (which in general is neither horizontal nor vertical), but this difference is immediately seen to be harmless (cf. \eqref{excellente}).
+Thus, once we show how to replace $\partial$ and $P$ by $\check{\D}_t$ and $\check{\P}_t$, the first step of the proposition follows by dropping the sum over $b$ from the left-hand side.

 To compare $\partial$ to $\check{\D}_t$, write $\partial = \check{\D}_t + \check\Gamma_t$.
 Then $\check\Gamma_t \to \check\Gamma_\infty$ locally smoothly, where $\check\Gamma_\infty(0) = 0$ (recall that $0 \in \mathbb{R}^{2m+2n}$ is the origin of the normal coordinate chart $\Phi$ for the metric $g_{\C^m} + g_{Y,z_\infty}$ at $(0,\hat{y}_\infty)$, and that $\check\D_\infty$ is the Levi-Civita connection of this metric).
 Thus, the $C^{0}(B_\sigma(0))$ norm of $\check\Gamma_t$ goes to zero as $t \to \infty$ and $\sigma\to 0$, and for all $k \geq 1$ the $C^k(B_\sigma(0))$ norm of $\check{\Gamma}_t$ remains uniformly bounded as $t\to\infty$ and $\sigma\to 0$.
 By ODE estimates, the same statement holds for the $C^k(B_\sigma(0) \times B_\sigma(0))$ norms of $\check{\P}_t - P$.
 Thus, when we replace $\partial$ and $P$ by $\check{\D}_t$ and $\check{\P}_t$ in \eqref{doublyanal}, the terms of highest order in $\eta$ contained in the {error} (i.e., the $C^{a,\alpha}$ seminorm terms) come with a coefficient which is $o(1)$ as $t \to \infty$ and $\sigma \to 0$.
 All of the other error terms come with an explicit factor $\leq C(R-\rho)^\alpha$ compared to the already existing terms of the same order in $\eta$ in \eqref{doublyanal}.
 Thus, we obtain an estimate of the form